tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 - Preferred Label: Argument
 - Definition: A value that, when provided to a test Specification to replace a Parameter changes the behavior of the test in a defined manner.
 - SubClass Of: SolutionsConcept
-- Comments: The argument is an Actual Parameter, for which a Parameter is the corresponding Formal Parameter.
+- Comments: The Argument is an Actual Parameter, for which a Parameter is the corresponding Formal Parameter.
 An extension to the original fitness for use framework as described in Veiga et al., 2017.
 - View in: [term-list](../list/bdqffdq/index.md#Argument)

 ********************